Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Abstract

 \section{Abstract}

-Federated Learning (FL) enables privacy-preserving distributed model training, yet remains vulnerable to gradient inversion and model leakage attacks.
-Quantum communication has been proposed to provide information-theoretic security for parameter aggregation.
-However, practical deployment is severely constrained by communication overhead and quantum channel noise.
-In this work, we present a systematic quantitative study of communication--convergence--noise trade-offs in Quantum Federated Learning (QFL).
-We introduce two complementary strategies to reduce quantum transmissions: (1) structured parameter reduction based on light-cone feature selection in parametrized quantum circuits, and (2) a Hybrid QFL architecture that dynamically switches from centralized to decentralized aggregation during training.
-We derive explicit communication cost formulas and show that Hybrid QFL reduces quantum transmissions from $3NMP$ per round to $\{3t + 2(T - t)\}NMP$, achieving substantial savings while preserving near-centralized convergence.
-We further analyze robustness under depolarizing noise and show that decentralized aggregation is more noise-resilient because it transmits fewer qubits per round.
-Finally, we evaluate the effectiveness of Steane code-based quantum error correction under high-noise regimes.
-Our results provide an integrated design framework for communication-efficient and noise-aware QFL, clarifying practical trade-offs necessary for scalable quantum-secure distributed learning.
+AI-driven medical diagnostics increasingly requires collaborative model training across institutions, yet centralizing patient data conflicts with privacy regulations.
+Federated Learning enables distributed training without raw data sharing, but remains vulnerable to gradient inversion and model leakage attacks.
+Furthermore, harvest-now-decrypt-later attacks render computationally secure protocols insufficient for protecting long-lived medical records.
+Quantum communication offers information-theoretic security immune to such threats, making Quantum Federated Learning (QFL) a compelling framework for healthcare.
+However, practical deployment is constrained by communication overhead and quantum channel noise.
+We present a systematic quantitative study of communication, convergence, and noise trade-offs in QFL, introducing two complementary strategies to reduce quantum transmissions: (1) structured parameter reduction via light-cone feature selection in parameterized quantum circuits, and (2) a Hybrid QFL architecture that dynamically switches between centralized and decentralized aggregation.
+We show that Hybrid QFL reduces total quantum transmissions from $3\,TNMP$, the cost of pure Centralized QFL, to $\{3t + 2(T - t)\}\,NMP$ over $T$ rounds while preserving near-centralized convergence.
+We further demonstrate that decentralized aggregation is more noise-resilient under depolarizing noise, and evaluate Steane code-based quantum error correction in high-noise regimes.
+Our results provide an integrated design framework for communication-efficient, noise-aware QFL, clarifying practical trade-offs for scalable quantum-secure distributed learning in healthcare.